Composite-wound rocket tanks

 Typical launch prices quoted by rocket launch companies are around $45,000 per kg.
 The effect of the weight savings would translate into an increased revenue potential of $945,000 per launch for Gilmour and conversely, it will make them more competitive by a similar amount.

-The composite tanks will be supplied by CST Aero using their filament winding process.
+The composite tanks will be designed using filament winding process.
 This involves an automated process of wrapping resin impregnated filaments (rovings or tows) in a geometric pattern over a rotating male mandrel.
 The component is then cured under high pressure and temperature.

 This project will enable Gilmour Space in Australia to design, develop, test and produce high-quality carbon fibre wound rocket propellant tanks for their hybrid propulsion motor systems.
 It is a capability that would enable this leading rocket company to manufacture and export lightweight, price-competitive rockets for customers around the world as well as launching rockets in Australia.